krystianbeduch/programming-blog/README.md

 ## Functional description
 ### Registration and login
-Users can register an account by filling out a registration form, triggered by pressing the `Zalouj się` (Login) button in the upper right corner of the page and then goin to `Zarejestruj się` (Register).
+Users can register an account by filling out a registration form, triggered by pressing the `Zaloguj się` (Login) button in the upper right corner of the page and then going to `Zarejestruj się` (Register).

 Registration is secured by a simple mathematical CAPTCHA, consisting of solving a verbal mathematical operation (the answer is not case-sensitive and does not distinguish between Polish diacritics).<br>
 <img src="https://github.com/krystianbeduch/programming-blog/blob/main/blog/images/readme-screenshots/users/modal-captcha-math.png" alt="Modal captcha math" title="Modal captcha math">